Khovanov complexes of rational tangles: Khovanov complexes of rational tangles

-Let us first explain the general structure of $\Kb{T * [1]}$.
-If the morphism string of $\Kb{T}$ contains $n$ letters, can view $\Kb{T * [1]}$ as a `$2 \times (n + 1)$ complex' just as we did in the previous section.
-That is, by constructing the complex using the product planar arc diagram, we have $\Kb{T*[1]} = \Kb{D([T],[1])} = D(\Kb{T},\Kb{1})$.
+Let us first explain the general structure of $\Kb{T + [1]}$.
+If $\Kb{T}$ is a zig-zag complex, then we can write the complex as a horizontal string of $[0]$ or $[\infty]$ tangles with forwards or backwards arrows between the subobjects.
+If the morphism string of $\Kb{T}$ contains $n$ letters, can view $\Kb{T + [1]}$ as a `$2 \times (n + 1)$ complex'.
+That is, by constructing the complex using the addition planar arc diagram, we have $\Kb{T + [1]} = \Kb{D([T],[1])} = D(\Kb{T},\Kb{1})$.
 This is a complex consisting of two rows, each with $n + 1$ subobjects, and various left, right, and down arrows between adjacent subobjects in the complex.
-The arrows create squares, and each of these anticommute.
 We now simplify the complex.

-By dropping arrows that are zero morphisms, one can view the complex $\Kb{T * [1]}$ as a series of chains of anticommuting squares `connected' by $b$ maps.
-(For instance, in the aforementioned example, the complex consists of two such chains of squares; one chain consists of one square, the other consists of three squares.)
-Each of these chains of squares will simplify so that each subobject they contain will have precisely two non-zero maps coming in or out of it.

-By virtue of the morphism string structure of $\Kb{T}$, there are two types of these chains of squares: single-square chains containing an $a$ or $a'$ map, and chains which contain tangles with loops.
-The first type of square chains simplify by the square isomorphism of Proposition~\ref{prop-square_iso}, the other type simplify via the proof of Proposition~\ref{proof-ints}.

-One then sees that the square chains containing an $a$ or $a'$ simplify to have morphism string $sdr$ or $sd'r$ respectively, the third rule regarding $\Kb{T * [1]}$.
-The other type of square chains simplify to give the first rules of $\Kb{T * [1]}$.
-(Note that the first and last rule of this group of three rules describe the cancellation if the square forms the beginning or end of the $2 \times (n + 1)$ complex respectively.)

-The only rule left to describe is that regarding the $b$ maps; since these `connect' the square of chains that simplify, they do not change, save if they are at the end or beginning of the complex. $\Box$